-The highest northern part of the great plateau that stretches between Maastricht and the city of Liège in Belgium is known as a nature and recreation park, as for the 18th century Fort Sint Pieter, the fortress was built to defend the city from the French.
+The highest northern part of the great plateau that stretches between Maastricht and the city of Liège in Belgium is a nature and recreation park, as for the 18th century Fort Sint Pieter, the fortress was built to defend the city from the French.
 Beneath the fortress and the mountain are the famous caves of St. Pietersberg, a large system of tunnels and passages created over the centuries thanks to a local stone quarry.
-There were about 20,000 passages here with a total length of 200 kilometers, some of which were expanded with storerooms, a bakery, and even a chapel during World War II.
-Caves were also used to protect art treasures, including Rembrandt’s Night Watch during the war.
-The caves are open with a guided tour, and along with their historical interest, they also offer the opportunity to see evidence of ancient fossils.
+There are about 20,000 passages here with a total length of 200 kilometers, some of which expand with storerooms, a bakery, and even a chapel used during World War II.
+The caves are open with a guided tour, offering the opportunity to see evidence of ancient fossils.

 Basilica of Our Lady

-The impressive Basilica of Our Lady (Basiliek van Onze-Lieve-Vrouw) was built around 1000, although only part of the original stands today.
-Around 1150, crypts and transepts were added, while the eastern choir was built in early 1200, followed by a gallery above the infirmary.
-The fortress, like the Romanesque western front, with its two city towers, is reminiscent of the former function of the church as part of the city fortifications.
-The late Gothic choir with a large crypt is particularly cosy, as is the side chapel containing a painting of Lady Star of the Sea dating from the 15th century.
-Other attractions are the western crypt, which belonged to the earlier church, the church treasury, the beautiful 16th century cloister and the western tower.
+The impressive Basilica of Our Lady, built around 1000, although only part of the original stands today.
+The fortress is reminiscent of the former function of the church as part of the city fortifications.
+The late Gothic choir with a large crypt is particularly cozy, as is the side chapel containing a painting of Lady Star of the Sea dating from the 15th century.

-On the banks of the Maas River, in an ultra-modern building resembling a 1950s version of a rocket ship, the state-of-the-art Bonnefanten Museum displays Maastricht’s most significant art collections.
-Known for the museum’s former convent home – known as Bonnefanten for its well-behaved children, the “bons enfants” – this magnificent building with its massive conical tower (the aforementioned rocket ship) contains numerous paintings by Dutch masters, as well as many Italian and contemporary works.
-In the museum you can also find rich collections of medieval art, including wooden sculptures from the 13th to 16th century.
+On the banks of the Maas River, in a building resembling a 1950s version of a rocket ship, the state-of-the-art Bonnefanten Museum.
+This magnificent building with its massive conical tower contains numerous paintings by many Dutch and foreign masters.
+Here, you can find rich collections of medieval art, including wooden sculptures from 13th to 16th century.

 Museum aan het Vrijthof

-In the picturesque Vrijthof, one of the most attractive squares in Maastricht, surrounded by characteristic Dutch architecture, the Museum aan het Vrijthof is one of the most important museums in the city.
-Housed in the former home of a 16th-century Brabant nobleman, her collections include paintings, sculptures, furniture, silver, porcelain and glass from Maastricht.
+In one of the most attractive squares in Maastricht, surrounded by characteristic Dutch architecture, lies the Museum aan het Vrijthof.
+Its collections include paintings, sculptures, silver, porcelain and glass from Maastricht.
 The Wagner-De Wit collection of works by Dutch and Flemish artists from the 17th century, as well as paintings by members of the Hague School, with sculptures from the Middle Ages, are most notable and worthy of seeing.

-Home to the only hilltop castle in the Netherlands, Valkenburg – just 13 kilometers east of Maastricht – has long been a popular resort thanks to its beautiful spas.
-By far the most popular is Thermae 2000, one of the largest spa facilities in the country and known for its hot spring baths and swimming pools, healing mineral waters and botanical garden.
-Be sure to see St. Nicolaaskerk, a late 14th century Gothic church with a beautiful triptych depicting scenes from the life of St. Remigia.
-Other attractions in the old town are the many beautiful old houses, such as the 17th century Huis Den Halder, and the even older 15th century Huis Ost.
-Make sure to also visit the old city walls, the remains of a 14th century fortress, along with two city gates, Grendelpoort and Berkelpoort.
+Home to the only hilltop castle in the Netherlands, Valkenburg has long been a popular resort thanks to its beautiful spas.
+By far the most popular is Thermae 2000, one of the largest spa facilities in the country.
+It is known for its hot spring baths and swimming pools, healing mineral waters and botanical garden.
+Other attractions in the old town are the many beautiful old houses, such as the 17th century Huis Den Halder.
+Make sure to also visit the old city walls, along with two city gates, Grendelpoort and Berkelpoort.